Picpurify/picpurify-python-client/README.md

 Please make sure you have created an account on https://www.picpurify.com/signup.html to collect your personal API key.

-Your personnal api key can be found in your sashbors in the "API keys" section : https://www.picpurify.com/apikey.html
+Your personnal API key can be found in your dashboard in the "API keys" tab: https://www.picpurify.com/apikey.html

 ## Installation
 ```